 - 1. An appointed salaried officer, appointee filling a vacancy in elective office, or appointee of a major state agency must file on the earliest of the following dates: (1) within 30 days of appointment or qualification, or (2) before the first committee hearing on confirmation if senate confirmation is required. - 2.
-The executive head of a state agency-who is not an appointed officer- must file within 45 days after assuming duties.
+The executive head of a state agency-who is not an appointed officer for purposes of determining the filing deadline- must file within 45 days after assuming duties.